Kisgus/Kisgus.github.io/_posts/2018-11-12-Barcelona.md

 A video of my presentation can be [viewed here](https://www.youtube.com/results?search_query=trustlines+network)

-## The Journal Article
+## The journal article

-## Objective of the paper

-Utilizing a design science approach our objective of the paper was to:
+Utilizing a design science approach our research objectives of the paper was to:

 - Create a future value type of community currency, which allows the participants to exercise governance rules while offering accountability by being based on a bilateral dispersive money creation process.